swcarpentry/git-novice/episodes/08-collab.md

 > and not something intrinstic to the remote repository.
 >
 > The `git remote` family of commands is used to set up and alter the remotes
-> associated with our repository.
+> associated with a repository.
 Here are some of the most useful ones:
 >
 > * `git remote -v` lists all the remotes that are configured (we already used
 > this in the last episode)